zaharchykkk/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

+👂 heard, 🎓 known, 🖐️ used, 🙋 explained, 📢 talked, 🔬 researched, 🚀 constructed

 - Language
-  - Object
+  - Object 🖐️ used
-  - this
+  - this 🖐️ used
-  - arrow function
+  - arrow function 👂 heard
-  - async function
+  - async function 👂 heard
-  - call
+  - call 🖐️ used
-  - bind
+  - bind 🖐️ used
-  - apply
+  - apply 🖐️ used
-  - instanceof
+  - instanceof 🖐️ used
-  - ...spread
+  - ...spread 👂 heard
-  - ...rest
+  - ...rest 👂 heard
-  - typeof
+  - typeof 🖐️ used
-  - destructuring
+  - destructuring 👂 heard
-  - generator
+  - generator 👂 heard
-  - iterator
+  - iterator 👂 heard
-  - async generator
+  - async generator 👂 heard
-  - async iterator
+  - async iterator 👂 heard
-  - chaining
+  - chaining 🖐️ used
-  - optional chaining
+  - optional chaining 🖐️ used
-  - IIFE
+  - IIFE 👂 heard
-  - global
+  - global 🖐️ used
-  - globalThis
+  - globalThis 👂 heard
-  - window
+  - window 👂 heard
   - getters and setters
-  - __proto__
+  - __proto__ 👂 heard
-  - prototype
+  - prototype 👂 heard
-  - equality operators
+  - equality operators 🖐️ used
-  - logical operators
+  - logical operators 🖐️ used
-  - bitwise operators
+  - bitwise operators 🖐️ used
-  - ternary operator
+  - ternary operator 🖐️ used
-  - void
+  - void 🖐️ used
-  - yield
+  - yield 👂 heard
-  - await
+  - await 👂 heard
-  - template literal
+  - template literal 👂 heard
-  - strict mode
+  - strict mode 👂 heard
-  - delete
+  - delete 👂 heard
-  - in
+  - in 👂 heard
-  - super
+  - super 👂 heard
-  - Symbol
+  - Symbol 👂 heard
-  - Reflect
+  - Reflect 👂 heard
 - Statements
-  - if
+  - if 🖐️ used
-  - while
+  - while 🖐️ used
-  - do..while
+  - do..while 🖐️ used
-  - for
+  - for 🖐️ used
-  - for..in
+  - for..in 🖐️ used
-  - for..of
+  - for..of 👂 heard
-  - for await
+  - for await  👂 heard
-  - throw
+  - throw 🖐️ used
-  - break
+  - break 🖐️ used
-  - continue
+  - continue 🖐️ used
-  - import
+  - import 👂 heard
-  - export
+  - export 🖐️ used
-  - label
+  - label 👂 heard
-  - try..catch
+  - try..catch 👂 heard
-  - switch
+  - switch 🖐️ used
-  - class
+  - class 👂 heard
-  - new Error
+  - new Error 👂 heard
-  - with
+  - with 👂 heard
 - Functions
-  - function declaration
+  - function declaration 👂 heard
-  - function expression
+  - function expression 👂 heard
-  - return
+  - return 🖐️ used
-  - default parameters
+  - default parameters 👂 heard
-  - functional object
+  - functional object 👂 heard
 - Data structures
-  - Array
+  - Array🖐️ used
-  - mixin
+  - mixin👂 heard
-  - extend
+  - extend👂 heard
-  - typed arrays
+  - typed arrays👂 heard
-  - Map
+  - Map👂 heard
-  - Set
+  - Set👂 heard
-  - undefined
+  - undefined👂 heard
-  - null
+  - null👂 heard
-  - Proxy
+  - Proxy👂 heard
-  - weak collections
+  - weak collections👂 heard
-  - timers
+  - timers🖐️ used
-  - EventEmitter
+  - EventEmitter👂 heard
-  - RegExp
+  - RegExp👂 heard
-  - Date
+  - Date👂 heard
-  - BigInt
+  - BigInt👂 heard
 - Infrastructure
-  - V8
+  - V8👂 heard
-  - Node.js
+  - Node.js🖐️ used
-  - npm
+  - npm👂 heard
-  - prettier
+  - prettier👂 heard
-  - MDN
+  - MDN👂 heard